Top 5 2nd Quarter Trades of Ro - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Round Table Services, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Roger Wittlin Investment Advisory, LLC’s top five trades of the quarter.

-During the quarter, Round Table Services, LLC bought 862,539 shares of ARCA:IAPR for a total holding of 882,223.
-The trade had a 3.79% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.71.
+Roger Wittlin Investment Advisory, LLC reduced their investment in ARCA:VTI by 74,847 shares.
+The trade had a 15.69% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $205.06.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Innovator International Developed Power Buffer ETF April has a price-earnings ratio of 12.65 and a price-book ratio of 1.54.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 19.24 and a price-book ratio of 3.55.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Innovator Emerging Markets Power Buffer ETF April has a price-earnings ratio of 10.80 and a price-book ratio of 1.61.
+In terms of valuation, PIMCO Active Bond ETF has a price-earnings ratio of 56.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EM ESG Select ETF has a price-earnings ratio of 11.39 and a price-book ratio of 1.67.
+In terms of valuation, Schwab U.S. Broad Market ETF has a price-earnings ratio of 17.52 and a price-book ratio of 3.24.

-The guru established a new position worth 704,000 shares in NAS:ATAI, giving the stock a 0.49% weight in the equity portfolio.
-Shares traded for an average price of $4.1 during the quarter.
+The guru established a new position worth 57,687 shares in ARCA:SDY, giving the stock a 6.75% weight in the equity portfolio.
+Shares traded for an average price of $123.31 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.